What does your ideal Swiss holiday look like?

 This small storybook town is home to La Maison du Gruyère, where you can learn everything about cheese, and Maison Cailler, where you can go for a chocolate tasting.
-Afterward, you can go for a walk around the beautiful medieval castle and village.
+Afterward, walk around the beautiful medieval castle and village.

-If you still have time, you can continue your drive to the Chillon Castle, a grand medieval fortress on the shores of Lake Geneva.
+If you still have time, continue your drive to Chillon Castle, a grand medieval fortress on the shores of Lake Geneva.

 Train travel to Jungfrau – The gateway to the Jungfrau region is Interlaken – you can check SBB for train routes from anywhere in Switzerland and surrounding countries.
 You can get tickets and plan routes on the go using the SBB app.